-As Modic Changes represents a complicated disease process, one that is relatively new and few have the knowledge regarding diagnosis, treatment and management, it is important to consult a doctor or therapist who is certified Modic Antibiotic Spinal Therapy (MAST).
-They have undergone comprehensive training and successfully passed an examination.
+As Modic Changes represents a complicated disease process, one that is relatively new and few have the knowledge regarding diagnosis, treatment and management, it is important to consult a doctor knowledgeable in Modic Antibiotic Spinal Therapy (MAST).
+Certified practitioners have undergone comprehensive training and successfully passed an examination.
 They are educated properly to diagnose as well as manage your condition successfully, increasing your chances of getting better and addressing issues during a year long therapy.
 Treatment is intensive and possible side effects must be addressed in an efficient manner.
 Certification is no longer offered.

 There are some indications regarding the experience of those who suffer from Modic Type 1 Changes.
 The questionnaire below can give an indication of the possibility you may have Modic Type 1 Changes based on common experience.
-This gives a clue, however you should find a certified MAST (Modic Antibiotic Spinal Therapy) practitioner, and while there are few, this should change in the near future as more doctors and therapists become certified.
-If you are a therapist or doctor, please consider MAST Certification.
+This gives a clue, however you should find a capable and knowledgeable doctor.

 Basically, this questionnaire will give you a possibility of suffering from Modic Type 1 Changes.
 The more questions answered yes, the more likely are the possibilities.
-In general, answering yes to 3 or more questions, it is possible you are suffering from modic changes and you should consider consulting a practitioner familiar or willing to become familiar with Modic Antibiotic Spinal Therapy.
+In general, answering yes to 3 or more questions, it is possible you are suffering from Modic changes and you should consider consulting a practitioner familiar or willing to become familiar with Modic Antibiotic Spinal Therapy.

 Modic Changes can be a very distressing and even disabling condition.
 Few are understanding as therapy after therapy, medication after medication, even surgery fail to produce results effecting a change in function.
 It may not be “all in your head” after all!
 Modic Antibiotic Spinal Therapy is giving hope to those who have given up and have no more hope.
 Dr. Albert has been a truly courageous pioneer.
 The impact on the lives who suffer from this, not to mention the potential savings to society in terms of treatment and disability costs could be tremendous.

-With certification no longer offered, I have been working with patients and their doctors throughout the country to implement the procedure.
-I will be glad to help in this manner.
+With certification no longer offered, I have been working with patients and their doctors throughout the country to assist in implementing the procedure.
+I will be glad to help in this manner via correspondence.
 The patient information is here, therefore, you need a primary to agree, prescribe, and monitor.
-There are ways to facilitate this and, if it is a serious inquiry, you can contact me for assistance.
+The basis for treatment is delineated in the double blind study.

-Why Is It So Difficult To Find Someone
+Why Is It So Difficult To Find A Modic Antibiotic Spinal Therapy Doctor?

-The hysteria over antibiotic resistance makes it “politically incorrect” to use antibiotics to treat “back pain”.
+The hysteria over antibiotic resistance makes it difficult to to use antibiotics to treat “back pain”.
 Therefore, many doctors will shy away from this form of treatment.
-Although Modic changes are a specific condition, not contagious and are self limiting; you can wait about 20 years for it to progress from type 1 to type 3 – a less painful form.
+Although Modic changes are a specific condition, not contagious and are self limiting; you can wait about 20 years for it to progress from type 1, to 2 or 3 – a less painful form.

 While it is practiced, especially in Europe, it is not so easy to find someone in the US.
 With confirmed Modic 1 objective and subjective findings, along with the right information, I find that many doctors care enough give serious consideration.
 I can council and provide some materials that can hasten the process.

 If you are anywhere near Denmark, please contact Dr. Albert.
-She is absolutely wonderful, a friend as well as my teacher, and the best in the world!
+She is absolutely wonderful, a friend as well as my teacher.

-More information on modic antibiotic spinal therapy, I have written other articles: frequently asked questions about antibiotics for back pain, scientific support for Modic type changes as specific disease, progress on antibiotic spinal therapy, and chiropractic management of Modic changes.
+More information on Modic Antibiotic Spinal Therapy, I have written other articles: frequently asked questions about antibiotics for back pain, scientific support for Modic type changes as specific disease, progress on antibiotic spinal therapy, and chiropractic management of Modic changes.